Our Foundation believes in the power of education to help transform lives and improve communities.

 We think it’s important to be open and transparent about how we work and the impact we have, so we produce a report each year highlighting the outcomes from our activities.

+Steven has been with Origin since 2015 and is Chairman of the Remuneration & People Committee.
 Steven’s executive career included 22 years at General Electric, where he led businesses across the USA, Europe and Asia Pacific.
 Steven was President and CEO of GE Mining, GE’s global mining technology and services business.
 Prior to this he was President and CEO of GE Australia, NZ & PNG where he had local responsibility for GE's Energy, Oil and Gas, Aviation, Healthcare and Financial Services businesses.

 Frank is the Managing Director and Chief Executive Officer of the parent Origin Energy Limited (Origin) since 2016.